Sunnfast/incident-reports-analyses/IR-DNS.md

 ## Summary

 The UDP protocol reveals that the DNS server is down or unreachable.
-This was evinced by the logs from the network scan as the ICMP echo reply reutnred the error message, `udp port 53 unreacahble` and port 53 is typically used for DNS services.
+This was evinced by the logs from the network scan as the ICMP echo reply reutnred the error message, `udp port 53 unreachable` and port 53 is typically used for DNS services.
 Here, it is likely the DNS server is not responding.
 It coud also be an indicator of a malicious attack on the DNS server.
 Lastly, it could be due to a firewall misconfiguration.

 ## Analysis & Potential Causes